Medium / Cream

-Cream sherry is the general name for different kinds of artificially sweetened sherries, usually produced by blending a dry wine like Oloroso with naturally sweet Pedro Ximénez or Moscatel wines.
-Lesser sherry will be sweetened (and coloured) by adding a vino de color, a mixture of wine and Arrope (a kind of cooked and concentrated must).
-Sweet sherry used to be a hugely popular category, especially in certain export regions, but it is losing ground in favour of the drier styles.
-The name Dulce is used for naturally sweet wines, made of primarily Palomino grapes (contrary to PX or Moscatel) dried in the sun.
-Although less popular than before, these styles still account for the majority of global sales.
+Cream sherry is the general name for different kinds of sweetened sherries, usually produced by blending a dry wine like Amontillado or Oloroso with naturally sweet Pedro Ximénez or Moscatel wines.
+Lesser quality Cream sherry will be sweetened (and coloured) by adding grape must and/or a vino de color, a ‘colouring wine’ which contains Arrope, cooked down and caramelized grape must.
+Medium sherry is half sweet.
+Sweet sherry used to be a hugely popular category, especially in certain export regions, but it is slowly losing ground in favour of the drier styles.

-The Cream category is named after a hugely popular product called Bristol Cream from Bodegas Harveys.
+The Cream / Medium category is named after a hugely popular product called Bristol Cream from Bodegas Harveys.
 Around 1860 they invented a kind of thick, sweet blend that originated in Bristol but conquered the world.
 Since the 1950’s this is the top selling sherry worldwide.
-Nowadays it’s still commonly found, but it is slowly becoming the symbol of an old generation of sherry drinkers that are not really looking for authentic wines.
+Nowadays it’s still commonly found, but it is slowly becoming the symbol of an old generation of sherry drinkers that are not really looking for the dry, more authentic wines.

 Once called abocado or amoroso, sometimes rich or dulce, the common name for sweetened sherry is now Medium and Cream

-Note that you can have sweetened Fino or sweetened Amontillado, but a lot of sweetened sherries will be blends, compositions of multiple styles.
+Note that you can have sweetened Fino, sweetened Amontillado or sweetened Oloroso, but a lot of sweetened sherries will be blends, compositions of multiple styles.
 Usually there’s some Fino and Amontillado as a base wine, with Oloroso to add depth and Pedro Ximénez to add sweetness.
-Sometimes they are blended right before bottling, but the better examples are blended as a young wine and they return to a solera to mature further and integrate their flavours.
+Most of these blends are mixed right before bottling, but again the better examples return to a solera to mature further and integrate their flavours.

 Types of sweetened sherry